Dispensary Page Types Map: What Pages Your Website Actually Needs

 Avoid:

-Quick mapping: search intent → best-fit page type
+Quick mapping: customer need → best-fit page type

-Search intent Example query Best page type Primary CTA
+Customer need Example search Best page type Primary action

-Visit / “near me” dispensary near me Location page Directions / Call
+Visit a store dispensary near me Location page Directions / Call

-Order / service area weed delivery [city] Delivery hub or city delivery page Order online
+Order delivery weed delivery [city] Delivery hub or city delivery page Order online

 Shop product type THC gummies near me Category page Shop category

-Buyer education best edibles for beginners Education cluster page Category + location/delivery
+Buyer education best edibles for beginners Education guide Relevant category page

-Trust / rules how does delivery work Trust / FAQ hub Delivery hub
+Trust / rules how does delivery work Trust page or FAQ hub Delivery page

 The Visual Page Types Map (clean hierarchy)